-Net cash flows from Operating Activities was lower than expected mainly due to higher payments due to supplies at balance date.
+Net cash flows from operating activities was higher than expected due to an increase in funding.
+However this was offset by higher payments due to supplies at balance date.

 26. Mental health ring-fenced accounts

 NMH is required to abide by the restrictions on the use of funding supplied for mental health purposes.
 Surplus mental health funds at the end of the financial year are made available for future mental health services.